 The Industrial Internet Consortium is a global, member-supported, organization that promotes the accelerated growth of the Industrial Internet of Things by coordinating ecosystem initiatives to securely connect, control and integrate assets and systems of assets with people, processes and data using common architectures, interoperability and open standards to deliver transformational business and societal outcomes across industries and public infrastructure.

-What is your first line of defense against cyberattacks?
-Secure endpoints!
-Endpoints are everywhere in the IIoT landscape.
-Without proper security, Industrial Internet of Things (IIoT) systems are not trustworthy, putting organizations, their missions and the greater public at increased risk.
-The viability of the IIoT depends on proper implementation of security to counter the growing and ever changing threats that are emerging.
+The beginning of a security strategy starts at the end – securing your IoT endpoints.
+Endpoints are everywhere in the Industrial Internet of Things (IIoT) landscape.
+Without proper endpoint security, IIoT systems may put your organization or the greater public at increased risk.
+Plus, the viability of the IIoT depends on proper implementation of an endpoint security strategy to counter the growing and ever-changing threats.

 During this webinar, the editors of the Endpoint Security Best Practices Whitepaper will discuss this important document, customer use-cases, and the core components of a comprehensive, IIoT solution.

 Cognitive systems solve problems the way humans solve problems, by thinking, understanding, reasoning, reacting and interacting.
 Through simulation of human thought processes, the goal of cognitive computing is to create automated IT systems that are capable of solving problems without requiring human assistance.